Cute-Test/cdt-plugin/README.rst

 Maven Build Helper
 ------------------

 The project includes a simple helper script, to make it easy to run *Maven* builds of specific bundles/tests of the project.
 The script is designed to run on Linux systems, since it is used in the continuous integration environment.
-To get started, simply call ``./build`` from the ``tools/`` directory.
+To get started, simply call ``./tools/build`` in the repository root directory.
 This will perform a complete build of all bundles in the project, as well as execute all tests.
 For more information, consult the output of ``./build -h``.

 Some settings of the build helper can be configured using the file ``build.ini``, while others are passed directly on the command line.